-XML Web services must be agnostic regarding the choice of operating system, object model, and programming language to succeed in the heterogeneity of the Web.
-Also, for XML Web services to enjoy the same widespread adoption as other Web-based technologies, they must be:
+XML Web services must be agnostic regarding the choice of operating system, object model, and programming language to succeed in the dissimilarity of the Web.
+Also, for XML Web services to benefit from the same widespread adoption as other Web-based technologies, they must be:

-- Ubiquitous Communication: It is unlikely anyone will build an operating system now or in the near future that will not incorporate the ability to connect to the Internet, therefore providing a ubiquitous communication channel.
-As such, the ability to connect almost any system or device to the Internet will ensure such systems and devices are universally available to any other system or device connected to the Internet.
+Ubiquitous Communication: It is unlikely that anyone builds an operating system now or in the near future that does not incorporate the ability to connect to the Internet, therefore providing a ubiquitous communication channel.
+As such, the ability to connect almost any system or device to the Internet ensures such systems and devices are universally available to any other system or device connected to the Internet.

-- Universal Data Format: By adopting existing, open standards over proprietary, closed-loop communication methods, any system supporting the same open standards is capable of understanding XML Web services.
-Utilizing self-describing, text-based messages that XML Web services and their clients can share without the need to know what constitutes each underlying system enables communication between autonomous and disparate systems.
+Universal Data Format: By adopting existing, open standards over proprietary, closed-loop communication methods, any system that supports the same open standards is capable of understanding XML Web services.
+Utilizing self-describing, text-based messages that XML Web services and their clients can share without knowing what constitutes each underlying system enables communication between autonomous and different systems.
 XML Web services achieve this capability using XML.

 XML Web services employ an infrastructure that provides the following: a discovery mechanism to locate XML Web services, a service description for defining how to use those services, and standard wire formats with which to communicate.
 The following illustration shows an example of this infrastructure.

 XML Web services directories provide a central location to locate XML Web services provided by other organizations.
 XML Web services directories such as a UDDI registry fulfill this role.
 XML Web service clients might or might not reference an XML Web service's directory.